milkbread/GeoJSON_Files/README.md

 * spec_data.topojson ... same data as above, but as a topojson-file --> the corresponding command: *topojson -p -o spec_data.topojson spec_data.geojson*

-* individual_markers.geojson ... testing all the individual marker-style-definitions, that are possible
+* individual_markers.geojson ... testing all the individual marker-style-definitions, that are possible (described in the [help](https://help.github.com/articles/mapping-geojson-files-on-github))

 *Just click them and you will see the corresponding data on a map!*